pastorel/starting-this/README.md

 Not like in sauce, but close

-Why is there a "Blame" button ready, on top of my readme?
+Why is there a "Blame" button already on top of my readme?
 Is this how bullying works here?!?

 Not really sure if this is what I wanted.
 Going back to github lessons - too many unclear issues for me here

+Why is it a readme.md?
+Is this a TLD?
+Can I pick another one?